iivanoo/covid-apps-observer/data/data_us/reports/resources/com.americanwell.android.member.amwell___12.11.00.005_01/report.md

 <img src="1_star_reviews_wordcloud.png" alt="com.americanwell.android.member.amwell 1 reviews"/>
 </p>

+> They take your insurance information and tell you whether or not your insurance is accepted.
+You book an appointment based on that information, but come appointment time, they charge you full price.
+Here's the thing.
+When you're dealing with mental health, a blow like this can set someone back so far in the healing process.
+People coming to this app are looking for HELP.
+Stop screwing people over.<br> :date: __2021-07-06 03:21:22__

 > A joke.
 Charged me 80 to tell me they can't treat me.
 I called for a uti and it plainly says they can treat it.
 They lie and are a joke.
 FALSE ADVERTISEMENT.
 They say go to the er.
 So basically pay us 80.00 to tell you to go spend 3000.00 seriously people it's a joke a wanna be quack in a white robe.
 Please stay away from this service.
 They need to be sued for false advertising and Mal Pratice.<br> :date: __2021-06-26 02:53:36__

 > It was $125 co-pay with my insurance and it's too expensive for me since I'm on disability.
 And then all the negative reviews made me to not use this facility.<br> :date: __2021-06-24 21:40:34__